Love, Anything:

 OUR SPEAKERS:

-Rachel A. Davis, MD, DFAPA, is a Professor of Psychiatry and interventional psychiatrist at the University of Colorado Anschutz Medical Campus.
+Rachel A. Davis, MD, DFAPA, is a Professor and Division Chair of Adult Psychiatry, Medical Director of OCD Program and interventional psychiatrist at the University of Colorado Anschutz Medical Campus.
 She lives with OCD and depression and brings both clinical expertise and lived experience to her work.
 In her professional and personal life, she has seen how OCD shapes perception—intensifying meaning, responsibility, and doubt, while also influencing creativity and moral seriousness.
 In this talk, she reflects on what it means to experience the world through a different lens, and how understanding OCD from the inside can deepen compassion, reduce shame, and open space for more honest conversations about suffering and survival.